Kickstart continuous improvement and have fun doing it

 Many teams use retrospectives as a one-off meeting, never reflecting back beyond the last few weeks.
 This perspective misses the opportunity to discuss long-standing issues or higher-level patterns.

-Retrium organizing all of your previous retrospective meetings in one place.
+Retrium organizes all of your previous retrospective meetings in one place.
 You can not only see a timeline of past conversations, but you can also view exactly what notes and actions were generated.
 There’s no limit to the amount of insights you can gain by examining past meetings and reflecting on how far you’ve come.